learn-js/learnjs/readme.md

 # Learn.js
 > A guidebook to building projects with javascript.

 Like the book?
 You can purchase it at [learnjs.io](http://learnjs.io).
+You can help guide the development of the book by submitting errata and topic requests to [the book's issues queue](https://github.com/learn-js/learnjs/issues).